Photography by Morgan Ione Yeager

+We love Consider Bardwell.
+They do pretty amazing work.
 These are a few of my favorite Consider Bardwell cheeses – the Manchester, the Rupert, and the Pawlet.

 The Manchester is their aged goats’ milk cheese.
 It’s firm, smooth, with a little bit of crumble, but it’s not too dry.
 It’s got a nice tangy flavor.
 Not overly strong or barnyardy, because they use really fresh milk.
 It’s got some nice salt to it.
 I like it very much on its own.
 I sometimes recommend it to people as a substitute for ricotta salata if they’re looking for something like that.
 Although it’s aged, it’s got a nice clean flavor like a fresh cheese.

 I like to pair it with dried apricots.
 The tangy, fresh, salty flavors of the cheese contrast nicely with the rich, sweet, stone fruit flavor of the dried apricot.

 Next up is the Rupert, one of their cows’ milk cheeses.
 One thing I really like about the Rupert is that I think you really can notice the difference in the seasonal flavors.
 Rupert always has a lot of rich complex flavors to it.
 Sometimes it tastes a little more beefy, oniony, meaty.
 What we have right now is something with a little more of a vegetal taste.
 It tastes of the grass and herbs that the cows are eating.
 It’s a little floral, and fresh.
 Some cheesemakers try to control flavor for consistency.
 Consider Bardwell lets them be, and I like that.